 Are you a vegan baker?
-These 13 vegan egg wash options are easy and provide that special finishing touch to your vegan pastries!
+These 13 vegan egg wash substitutes are easy and provide that special finishing touch to your vegan pastries!

 But what could I use?
-I needed an egg wash alternative.
-Obviously, I couldn’t use typical egg whites, or a whole egg.
-I needed a vegan egg substitute.
-That was when I dug into my vegan baking books, and did some research on options that would create that same final product.
+I needed an egg-wash alternative.
+Obviously, I couldn’t use typical egg whites or a whole egg.
+I needed a vegan egg wash substitute.
+That was when I dug into my vegan baking books and did some research on options that would create that same final product.

 What I found were quite a few options that were super simple.
 All of the recommendations used ingredients I had in my pantry and fridge.
 These simple egg wash substitutes work for both savory dishes and sweet bakes!

 Pick and choose what works best for your recipe based on the items you have on hand!

 The most popular reason why you would want to use an egg wash is to enhance the tops of what you are baking – an egg wash gives pastry dough a nice golden color and shines on top when baked in a hot oven.
 Another common reason to use an egg wash is to bind things together, such as bread crumbs onto another food or toppings onto a dough.
 This makes it especially useful for frying.